ArcherHeffern/System-Creation/backend/backend.md

 The system is broken into a vertical stack of functions/protocols The service provided by one layer is based solely on the service provided by layer below–This is the “up/down” interface

-_Example: Mail_
-POP3: Mail protocol
-TCP: Reliable connection
-IP: Unreliable connection
-Link layer...
+The internet is many *protocols* layered on top of eachother

 4 sweeping layers of abstraction
 Mention OSI model
+*Show diagram*

-Link layer
+Link layer *lowest*
 * Point to point communication - single hop
 * For our purposes, we don’t care about this layer Network layer
 * Basic point to point communication - any # hops
 * Uses link layer to accomplish
 * No guarantees
-End-to-end layer (Broken down into Transport and application layer)
+End-to-end layer (Broken down into Transport and application layer) *highest*
 * Provides specific guarantees depending on application (security, ordering, reliability, correctness, special syntax/semantics, etc)

 _Example Mail_
+*Draw out on whiteboard - walk through what each layer does and how affects the message being passed*
 POP3: Mail protocol
 TCP: Reliable connection
 IP: Unreliable connection